petewanca/projectPete/README.md

 ## about
 - 2020 project.
 At least one new feature added each month.
 Tentative plans so far...
 - 3/9/2020 update: user auth being fulfilled in separate repo: https://github.com/petewanca/authpractice
-- plug and play to this app once redux practice complete here: https://github.com/petewanca/reduxpractice
+- 3/26/2020 update: user auth completed here: https://github.com/petewanca/jwt-auth-implementation ... will add to this project in early april

 ### *February*
 - state todo list react app --`completed`